-- · Attend all scheduled Council meetings. - Chair committee meetings as assigned (portfolio assignments).

-- Report the committee's progress to Council as required. - Present concerns of the debendaagziwaad by providing adequate information in advance of the meeting. - Formulate and debate motions. - Debate issues pro and con to ensure all facts are considered fairly. - Vote with the best interest of the debendaagziwaad in mind. - Participate as a member of Council in the formation of local legislation. - Ensure the aboriginal treaty rights of debendaagziwaad are not infringed upon or violated by any means without referendum of debendaagziwaad. - Ensure the political capacity of the First Nation maintains focus on the political strategic direction (plan) set by Council in its planning function. - Approve the annual strategic plan and budget. - Ensure open internal communications with its electorate is maintained. - Represent Chief and Council at all external meetings, conferences as mandated by Council.
+- Attend all scheduled Council meetings. - Chair committee meetings as assigned (portfolio assignments). - Report the committee's progress to Council as required. - Present concerns of the debendaagziwaad by providing adequate information in advance of the meeting. - Formulate and debate motions. - Debate issues pros and cons to ensure all facts are considered fairly for the Nation as a whole. - Vote with the best interest of the Nation in mind, the Council member supports the decision of the Council as a whole. debendaagziwaad in mind. - Participate as a member of Council in the formation of local legislation. - Ensure the aboriginal treaty rights of debendaagziwaad are not infringed upon or violated by any means without referendum of debendaagziwaad. - As a member of Council, in consultation with the Chief may be required to provide Traditional Territory Acknowledgements, Openings or provide interviews on behalf of the Nation. - Ensure the political capacity of the First Nation maintains focus on the political strategic direction (plan) set by Council in its planning function. - Approve the annual strategic plan and budget. - Ensure open internal communications with its electorate is maintained. - Represent Chief and Council at all external meetings, conferences as mandated by Council.
 This would include involvement with non-First Nation entities.